RemyDeWolf/rainbow/README.md

 }
 ```

-Rainbow packages the various implementations in docker images.
+rainbow packages the various implementations in docker images.
 These docker images can be deployed to Kubernetes.
 By using dedicated worker nodes with identical specifications, we can compare the performance of the language.

 Every time a computation is done, a redis key is incremented.